awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-intro.md

  Amazon EC2 enables you to share your AMIs with other AWS accounts\.
 You can allow all AWS accounts to launch the AMI \(make the AMI public\), or only allow a few specific accounts to launch the AMI \(see [Sharing an AMI with Specific AWS Accounts](sharingamis-explicit.md)\)\.
 You are not billed when your AMI is launched by other AWS accounts; only the accounts launching the AMI are billed\.

+AMIs with encrypted volumes cannot be made public\.

 AMIs are a regional resource\.
 Therefore, sharing an AMI makes it available in that region\.
 To make an AMI available in a different region, copy the AMI to the region and then share it\.
 For more information, see [Copying an AMI](CopyingAMIs.md)\.

 To avoid exposing sensitive data when you share an AMI, read the security considerations in [Guidelines for Shared Linux AMIs](building-shared-amis.md) and follow the recommended actions\.

 **Note**
 If an AMI has a product code, or contains a snapshot of an encrypted volume, you can't make it public\.
-You must share the AMI with only specific AWS accounts\.
+You can share the AMI only with specific AWS accounts\.

 ## Sharing an AMI with all AWS Accounts \(Console\)<a name="sharingamis-intro-console"></a>